-An end-user certificate containing the anti-reexport clause and other required guarantees must be enclosed with every export licence application.
-The MIT Licensing Office via consultation with the MFA and other authorities, uses several strategies to verify the authenticity of documents and data.
+An end-user certificate containing the non-re-export clause and other (e. g. the check at the end user at the place of destination) required guarantees must be enclosed with every export licence application.
+LO MIT via consultation with the MFA and other authorities, uses several strategies to verify the authenticity of documents and data.